larrytun/Portfolio/README.md

 ## Known Bugs

-_When cloned to gh-pages the site will not display any of the styling used through styles.css and bootstrap_
+_When initialy cloned to gh-pages the site would not display any of the styling used through styles.css and bootstrap.
+THe problem seems to have fixed itself_

 ## Support and contact details